Jeremy-Ryan-Mills/RISC-V-Quantum/README.md

 | `env_addr` | **95 : 80**            | 16 bits            | Address of Envelope in Memory |
 | *reserved* | **127 : 96**            | 32 bits           | Future use (flags, CRC, channel ID, etc.).                                     |

 ## Quantum ISA Extension Summary

+These are the quantum instructions that are supported in the RISC-V processor.

 | Instruction                 | Format                                                     | Purpose                                                                                                         | Result                   | Notes                                                       |
 | --------------------------- | ---------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- | ------------------------ | ----------------------------------------------------------- |
 | **`QPULSE rd, rs1, imm12`** | *I-type* (`opcode 0x0B`, `funct3 000`)                     | Push descriptor index **`rs1`** to the launch FIFO; schedule it **`imm12`** cycles after the current timer. | `rd` unused → write `x0` | `imm12 = 0` ⇒ play *now*.                                   |